magento/knowledge-base/src/troubleshooting/general/wrong-error-message-on-guest-checkout-with-paypal-via-braintree-magento-2.4.1.md

 ---
-title: Wrong error message on guest checkout with Paypal via Braintree Magento 2.4.1
+title: Magento 2.4.1 wrong message on Paypal via Braintree guest checkout
 labels: 2.4.0,2.4.1,Braintree,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,PayPal,cart,guest checkout,known issues
 ---

 This article describes a known Magento 2.4.1 issue where if guest checkout is disabled, a guest customer trying to place an order with PayPal through Braintree gets a non-informative error message.

 ## Affected products and versions